 From 2008-2010 I developed and directed the newly established Therapeutic Massage A.A.S.
 Program for Haywood Community College, in Clyde, NC.
 I taught various modalities of massage therapy, kinesiology and practitioner skills, and supervised the student clinic.

 For your safety, in the case of certain medical conditions, I may ask you to bring a doctor’s release from your physician clearing you to receive massage therapy.
 Unless you give me written permission to speak with another health care provider on your behalf, all health information you share with me is kept confidential.

 My style addresses deep muscular tension, but is also nurturing and gentle.
-During your massage I will encourage you to communicate with me about pressure so that the work can be as effective as possible.
+During your massage I will encourage you to communicate with me so that the work can be as effective as possible.
 I want you to feel safe and happy on the table, and while we may sometimes go to the edge of tenderness in working with muscles, I will be checking in with you and you may ask me to pause or lighten up at any time.